 The 12 varieties in the Basic seed bundle

-Each packet has all the information you need for the Makkelijke Moestuin, such as how many plants to sow per square.
-There are enough seeds in each packet to sow several squares.
+Each packet contains all the information you need for the Makkelijke Moestuin, such as how many plants to sow in each square.
+There are enough seeds in every packet to sow several squares.

-With a bundle like this, you can easily keep a few garden boxes filled all season.
-But unlike many shop-bought packets, they do not contain huge quantities you will never use up.
+One bundle will easily keep a few raised beds filled throughout the season.
+Unlike many shop-bought packets, however, they do not contain huge quantities you will never use.

-All our seeds are also in the Makkelijke Moestuin app, so you get a free garden coach straight away.
+All our seeds are also included in the Makkelijke Moestuin app, so you immediately get a free vegetable-garden coach too 🙂

 Get tips & tricks in your inbox